 Students are given the opportunity to examine nursing care in a location that is culturally different from central Illinois.
 The experience offers eligible nursing students at both the undergraduate and graduate level the opportunity to participate in a 2 week transcultural experience, during the summer immediately following spring term.
 As part of this experience, students will register for appropriate coursework corresponding with the experience.

-The Panama Transcultural Experience will be two weeks of cultural and clinical experience in May 2019.
+The Panama Transcultural Experience will be two weeks of cultural and clinical experience in May 2020.
 The Panama experience is a faculty-led clinical experience where a minimum of six students will travel with one faculty member or twelve students with two faculty members.
-This cultural and clinical experience will run in conjunction with our other two established transcultural experiences.
+This cultural and clinical experience will run in conjunction with our other established transcultural experiences.
 This experience is specifically designed for senior students about to enroll in NUR 317 Nursing Care of Children and NUR 329 Public Health Nursing clinical courses.
 This transcultural experience will allow nursing students to accrue 45 clinical hours in Panama by participating in a variety of healthcare and cultural experiences.
 Students will participate in health promotion efforts, physical assessment of children, and more.
 At the same time, they learn about the people and the culture of Panama.
 Students will spend time learning the clinical and cultural objectives in hospitals, day care, elementary schools, community clinics and more clinical sites.
 The nursing students will be able to compare modes of communication, health care systems, and the role of nursing.
 They will be able to gain cultural sensitivity and experience overcoming language barriers.
 They will be touring historic and local cultural sites during their visit.

 The nursing students will stay in a centrally located hotel, and van service will be provided to get students from their hotel to their clinical experience sites as well as their cultural experience sites.